idank/alephnu/content/blog/python-road-not-taken.md

 As the sun sets on PyCon 2015 and another year has gone by without considerable progress towards adoption of Python 3, we are introduced to optional type hints in the language.
-Optional was repeated numerous times in GvR keynote, as if he's already giving his defense against it.
+Optional was repeated numerous times in GvR keynote, as if he's already giving his defense against the naysayers.
 I think it misses the point a little because if just 10% of the python I'll be reading looks like [this](https://www.python.org/dev/peps/pep-0484/#function-overloading) then I won't be reading it for much longer.

-The end of the tunnel to Python 3 is no where in sight.
+The end of the tunnel to Python 3 is (still) no where in sight.